Menu

 Her death certificate records that Benedict was the informant, that she had been married twice before and that there were no children from her marriage to Benedict (it is not known if she had children from her previous marriages).

 HIST 994.32 MUIRReferences (online)The Convicts from MauritiusBenedict Vengeur - Harry Gentle Research CentreElectoral List, The Moreton Bay Courier, 1 Mar 1856 p2The Chain gang in the days of Captain Logan, The Telegraph, 4 Feb 1939 p18Veterans of Limestone.
-A Well Known Couple, by Red Gum, Queensland Times, Thursday 15 August 1895, p.2Inquest - Jessie Agnes ConroyDeath of Benedict Van Jeure, Queensland Times, Saturday 9 October 1897, p.4Death of Bibi Fattie - Marion VanzeureUnclaimed letters, 1863, Queensland Times, 23 Jun 1863 p3Murder of W. Uhr, Queensland Times, 18 May 1925 p10First Local Marriage, Queensland Times, 15 Jan 1953 p4Early Ipswich, Queensland Times, Monday 18 May 1925, p.10Glimpses of Early Ipswich, by Red Gum, Queensland Times, Thursday 25 March 1920, p.3Provincial Pickings, The Telegraph, Tuesday 21 January 1896, p.6Catholic Church, The North Australian, Ipswich and General Advertiser, Tuesday 2 November 1858, p.2Old Identities: Mr Hugh Campbell Sen, Queensland Times, Saturday 8 August 1914, p.10Glimpses of Early Ipswich, by Red Gum, Monday 2 August 1920, p.7Early Ipswich, by Red Gum, Queensland Times, Monday 4 May 1925, p.6Glimpses of Early Ipswich, by Red Gum, Queensland Times, Thursday 31 October 1901, p.11Early Ipswich, Red Gum, Queensland Times, Monday 27 April 1925, p.3Glimpses of Early Ipswich, by Red Gum, Queensland Times, Thursday 19 February 1920, p.6
+A Well Known Couple, by Red Gum, Queensland Times, Thursday 15 August 1895, p.2Inquest - Jessie Agnes ConroyDeath of Benedict Van Jeure, Queensland Times, Saturday 9 October 1897, p.4Death of Bibi Fattie - Marion VanzeureUnclaimed letters, 1863, Queensland Times, 23 Jun 1863 p3Murder of W. Uhr, Queensland Times, 18 May 1925 p10First Local Marriage, Queensland Times, 15 Jan 1953 p4Early Ipswich, Queensland Times, Monday 18 May 1925, p.10Glimpses of Early Ipswich, by Red Gum, Queensland Times, Thursday 25 March 1920, p.3Provincial Pickings, The Telegraph, Tuesday 21 January 1896, p.6Catholic Church, The North Australian, Ipswich and General Advertiser, Tuesday 2 November 1858, p.2Old Identities: Mr Hugh Campbell Sen, Queensland Times, Saturday 8 August 1914, p.10Glimpses of Early Ipswich, by Red Gum, Monday 2 August 1920, p.7Early Ipswich, by Red Gum, Queensland Times, Monday 4 May 1925, p.6Glimpses of Early Ipswich, by Red Gum, Queensland Times, Thursday 31 October 1901, p.11Early Ipswich, Red Gum, Queensland Times, Monday 27 April 1925, p.3Glimpses of Early Ipswich, by Red Gum, Queensland Times, Thursday 19 February 1920, p.6'Other’ black peoples: rethinking race and settler colonialism in Australia’s northern tropic, Jan Richardson [accessed 06/03/2025]

 Particular marks, or scars: scar under right eye, ears pierced, lips thick, nose broad, cross and several marks of boils on lower right arm, cross and other illegible mark of boils on lower, long scar back of right thumb.Date of Death2 October 1897Age at Death84 yearsPlace of DeathIpswich, QueenslandDate of Burial4 October 1897Place of BurialIpswich General CemeteryPlace of Memorial Roman Catholic BReference for Life Events (online)Discover Ever After - Ipswich CemeteryList of 15 Male Convicts by the ship Layton, Cuddy, Master